kidscoots101/kidscoots101/README.md

 - 💬 Ask me about **web development**, **React**, or **anything tech-related**

 ---

+## 🧍‍♂️ About me
+I current serve as the Chief Technology Offider (CTO) of SST Inc, an incubator which helps nurture startups along with like-minded programmers.
+I craft the React curriculum in the club, teach and assist students with any technical challenges or issues they may face.
+I started off learning React on my own, curious to see the endless possibilites app development offers.
+In 2022, I signed up as a Task Force member to help CTOs teach React.
+Being inspired, I applied for the CTO position in 2023 and here I am!

 ## 🚀 Projects
 <img src="assets/AppIcon1024x1024.png" width="100" height="100" > <img src="assets/growcalth.jpg" width="100" height="100" >